Grow Room Ventilation System for Oyster Mushrooms

 1. Grow room ventilation system

-2. Why do mushrooms need ventilation?
+2. Why mushrooms need ventilation?

 3. Key components of a mushroom ventilation system: